rushikeshchopaderc/FoundrySoliditySmartContracts/README.md

 $cast --to-base 0x10 dec

 C) Deploying to TestNet (Sepolia) using Alchemy:
-Create a new app on Alchemy and add it's RPC to Metamask.
+Step 1: Create a new app on Alchemy and add it's RPC to Metamask.
  My RPC URL from Alchemy Sepolia Network on ethereum chain looks like this: https://eth-sepolia.g.alchemy.com/v2/k4r3l8SlLldMh1mWvRAezMErwoWJReX9

+Step 2: Add the private key of the metamask account in a seperate keystore file.
+Note: If you are unable to deploy and getting gas overload error, try recreating the keystore file.
+% cast wallet import SepoliaTestnetKey --interactive The Address to keystore file is 0x9340c3c9ab2d739d03962cbe5b47950a352795ba

- Use the command to deploy to the testnet
+Step 3: Use the command to deploy to the testnet ()
- % forge script script/YOUR-DEPLOYMENT-CONTRACT.s.sol --rpc-url https://eth-sepolia.g.alchemy.com/v2/ALCHEMY_API_KEY --broadcast --account defaultKey --sender "defalultKey_ADDRESS"
+ % forge script script/YOUR-DEPLOYMENT-CONTRACT.s.sol --rpc-url https://eth-sepolia.g.alchemy.com/v2/ALCHEMY_API_KEY --broadcast --account "KEYSTORE_FILENAME" --sender "KEYSTORE_FILENAME_ADDRESS"
 e.g.
-% forge script script/DeploySimpleStorage.s.sol --rpc-url https://eth-sepolia.g.alchemy.com/v2/k4r3l8SlLldMh1mWvRAezMErwoWJReX9 --broadcast --account defaultKey --sender 0xf39fd6e51aad88f6f4ce6ab8827279cfffb92266
+% forge script script/DeploySimpleStorage.s.sol --rpc-url https://eth-sepolia.g.alchemy.com/v2/k4r3l8SlLldMh1mWvRAezMErwoWJReX9 --broadcast --account SepoliaTestnetKey --sender 0x9340c3c9ab2d739d03962cbe5b47950a352795ba
+The contract address obtained after this step is important.
+Will be used to interact with the smart contract in the future.
+Contract address in this case: 0x5555Bf39421aF005BAE126E39BcdbC8257b6eF35

 ############# PART 3: Interacting with the Smart Contract with A) Command line and B) Writing Scripts ##################